|Nutrition Facts (per serving)|

 Pour the ingredients into a blender in the following order: honey, vanilla extract, bananas, vanilla yogurt, and ice.

-Gradually increase the blending speed and blend until the mixture is smooth.
+Gradually increase the speed and blend until the mixture is smooth.

 Pour the drink into a chilled glass.
 Garnish each glass with a banana slice, if you prefer.
 Serve and enjoy.

 - The other option is to make a large batch (you can double or triple this recipe if your blender is large enough) and store the excess in the freezer.
 When you're ready for another smoothie, set it out for about 5 to 10 minutes so it softens up enough to drink.

 - Instead of yogurt, you can use a combination of ice and milk.
-Add 6 ice cubes (or 1/2 cup crushed ice) and add about 3/4 cup of milk.
-Coconut milk and any of the popular dairy alternatives work well too.
+Add 6 ice cubes (or 1/2 cup crushed ice) and about 3/4 cup of milk: regular, coconut, or non-dairy alternatives.